CaseyThiessen/LLaVa-Attention-Heatmap/README.md

 - **Visualization** of attention as overlayed heatmaps on input images

 ## 2 Motivation
-Multimodal large language models (MLLMs) like LLaVa have demonstrated remarkable performance, but the inner workings remain largely unknown.
+Multimodal large language models, like LLaVa have demonstrated remarkable performance, but the inner workings remain largely unknown.
 Understanding **how** these models ground visual information is critical for future research.

 This toolkit provides a window into the reasoning process of LLaVa by enabling the extraction, aggregation, and visualization of attention patterns, helping researchers and developers understand which image regions influence textual outputs and why.